Homily (Reflection) for Easter Thursday (Octave of Easter: Thursday) (08th April, 2021) on the Gospel

 Topic: Need to go back.

-While the eleven and their companions were talking about what were happening Jesus stood among them and said to them, “Peace be with you.”
+Today’s gospel begins from the last verse of yesterday’s gospel (Jn 24:35).
+And while the eleven and their companions were talking about what were happening Jesus stood among them and said to them, “Peace be with you.”
 To reassure them that they were not seeing a ghost, Jesus went further,

 Why are you frightened, and why do doubts arise in your hearts?
 Look at my hands and my feet; see that it is I myself.
 Touch me and see; for a ghost does not have flesh and bones as you see that I have.